 REY: These are actually pretty fun adventures. (flips through screenplay) But why are the pages are all cut up?

-LUKE hides his script, a gluey mess of dialogue pasted like ransom notes, inside his robes.
+LUKE hides his script, a gluey mess of recycled dialogue pasted like ransom notes, inside his robes.

 LUKE: “Adventure!
 Excitement!
 A Jedi craves not these things!”